The Resource Management System, RMS

 Emissions to water

-SCA’s effluent water is divided into cooling water and process water.
+SCA’s is divided into cooling water and process water.
 Cooling water has simply been heated and is not contaminated in any way.
 The total volume of discharged process water is 116 Mm3.
 This water is treated using methods similar to those employed at municipal wastewater treatment facilities.
 The figures for 2016 refer to process water emissions.

 During the year, SCA’s emissions to water (COD, BOD, suspended solids and N) increased due to installation of a new water treatment plant in Munksund, Sweden, rebuilding of a biological water treatment plant in Östrand, Sweden and technical problems at the Obbola plant in Sweden.